Chorizo de Bilbao

 And another company — Martin Purefoods (which similarly has caused many Filipino Americans to assume it’s related to San Miguel Purefoods, though it is absolutely not) — also makes chorizos and packages them in the familiar green and gold colors.

-The usual ingredients for Filipino-style choriso: pork, beef, sea salt, nonfat dry milk, dextrose, paprika (pimentón), garlic, spices, oleoresin of paprika, sodium erythorbate, sodium nitrite, BHT, BHA, and lactic acid starter culture.
+The usual ingredients for Pinoy choriso are pork, beef, sea salt, nonfat dry milk, dextrose, paprika (pimentón), garlic, spices, oleoresin of paprika, sodium erythorbate, sodium nitrite, BHT, BHA, and lactic acid starter culture.

 The hotdog-like franks in the photo above are Marca El Rey chorizo sausages out of the package.